-Why SED Latinx 3rd Graders?
+Why Disadvantaged Latino 3rd Graders?

 First, to compare districts, we must focus on student sub-group results - we need to compare "apples to apples."
 If we compare overall student results, the different mix of students between districts will skew the results.
-A district with few SED students will likely have higher achievement than one with many, not because they do a better job teaching reading, but because non-SED students tend to have advantages that result in higher scores.
+A district with few disadvantaged students will likely have higher achievement than one with many, not because they do a better job teaching reading, but because their students tend to have advantages that result in higher scores.

 Why 3rd Grade?

 Third grade reading achievement is widely recognized as a critical milestone for future student success, both in school and in life.
 See for example the Annie E. Casey Foundation's, "Early Warning!
 Why Reading by the End of Third Grade Matters" (2010) for a thorough discussion of the impact of reading skills on school and life prospects with accompanying references.